Skip to main content

 Reactivating into the CIS MA/MS Program

-Similarly, students who started the program and are in good academic standing, but who have not registered for courses for three calendar years, must reapply to the program.
-If readmitted, students are required to satisfy the degree requirements in force at the time of readmission, if those requirements differ from those in force at the time of original admission.
+Similarly, students who started the program and are in good academic standing but have not registered for courses for three calendar years, must reapply to the program.
+If readmitted, students are required to satisfy the degree requirements listed in the catalog at the time of readmission, if those requirements differ from the catalog requirements listed at the time of original admission.

 Time to completion